ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

-From just a preliminary view, we can already see the style of these text messages, particularly those that are labelled spam.
-These spam messages seem to be your standard spam mails asking you for money or claiming that you're a winner of something.
-What we want to do is to actually figure out how we can detect which text messages are "spam" versus which ones are "ham" (normal text messages).
+From a preliminary view, we can already glimpse the format of some spam messages.
+Most are pretty standard- asking for money or proclaiming that the recipient has won an award of some sort.
+What we want to do is figure out how to differentiate between "spam" and "ham" messages.

 Due to the spacing we can almost immediately tell that this is a [TSV](http://en.wikipedia.org/wiki/Tab-separated_values) ("tab separated values") file, where the first column is a label saying whether the given message is a normal message ("ham") or "spam", while the second column is the message itself (note that our numbers aren't part of the file, they are just from the **enumerate** call).
 Instead of parsing TSV manually using Python, we can automate the process using pandas!